By Wil Limp, RHIA, CHTS-tr

 1. Take advantage of early RHIA certification testing.

 I suggest taking the RHIA exam during your final semester in a CAHIIM-accredited program.
+Taking it early means the information you’ve learned in your HIMT courses is fresh in your mind.
 You will need your program director’s approval, but students who take advantage of early testing tend to do very well on the exam.
-Remember: taking the RHIA exam early means the information you’ve learned in your HIMT courses is fresh in your mind.
+In fact, the latest data on pass rates shows that early test takers and recent graduates consistently perform the best on the RHIA exam.

 If you decide to take the exam early and pass, know that you will not receive the RHIA certificate until you complete your degree and send your transcripts to AHIMA.
 You may be wondering, what is the advantage of passing the RHIA exam ahead of graduation?
 If you do, you will be able to start applying for jobs sooner, which is huge.